-All U.S. states and Canadian provinces require that infants and small children be restrained in an approved child restraint system at all times while the vehicle is moving. child from injury in a collision, because the child will be caught between the passenger and objects inside the vehicle.
+All U.S. states and Canadian provinces require that infants and small children be restrained in an approved child restraint system at all times while the vehicle is moving.

+Never let a passenger hold a child on his or her lap or in his or her arms while the vehicle is moving.
+The passenger cannot protect the child from injury in a collision, because the child will be caught between the passenger and objects inside the vehicle.

 Additionally, holding a child in your lap or arms in the front seat exposes that child to another serious danger.
-Since the SRS airbag deploys with considerable speed and force, the child could be injured or even killed. or in an accident and can be injured seriously.
+Since the SRS airbag deploys with considerable speed and force, the child could be injured or even killed.